-- ✓ To support the implementation and application of the BAL NC. - ▲ To monitor and analyse the implementation of the BAL NC and its effect on the harmonisation of applicable rules aimed at easing market - To facilitate activities and provide expert knowledge and guidance to stakeholders related to balancing. - To respond to BAL NC-related issues raised on the Functionality Platform, working in close dialogue with stakeholders. - To support and assist in the implementation of the BAL NC in terms of regulatory interpretation by relevant EU bodies as well as via knowledge sharing and the dissemination of good practices, including assistance to the Energy Community in implementing the BAL NC. - To coordinate with ACER on data exchange and information sharing to monitor the effective implementation of the BAL NC.

-- ✓ Publish the 2023-2024 BAL NC Implementation and Effect Monitoring Report. - ✓ Issue solutions delivery from the joint ACER and ENTSOG functionality process involving stakeholders. - Update the Business Requirements Specification (BRS) for Balancing processes if requested by TSO/stakeholders. - ▲ Develop ENTSOG positions on balancingrelated issues, including responses to public consultations and ACER reports.
+- To respond to BAL NC-related issues raised on the Functionality Platform, working in close dialogue with stakeholders. - To support and assist in the implementation of the BAL NC in terms of regulatory interpretation by relevant EU bodies as well as via knowledge sharing and the dissemination of good practices, including assistance to the Energy Community in implementing the BAL NC. - To coordinate with ACER on data exchange and information sharing to monitor the effective implementation of the BAL NC. - Update the Business Requirements Specification (BRS) for Balancing processes if requested by TSO/stakeholders. - Develop ENTSOG positions on balancingrelated issues, including responses to public consultations and ACER reports.